 That being said, I’m largely unconventional and I mostly question everything that’s “famous”, so I bet you’re gonna see ‘new’ things in the course, anyway.

 The focus of this course is NOT on “giving you something new”, and especially NOT on giving you “new interesting ideas to talk about”, or “shiny objects” to download.

-The focus is on helping you create a system that allows you to learn better.
+The focus is on helping you create a system that allows you to study smarter as an Anki learner.